 I’d rather listen to a jackhammer pummeling cement.

 Instead, I listen to binaural beats.
 Now, the science is definitely murky on the benefits of two semi-congruous tones simultaneously played to each ear, but this is what I use to help me focus.
-The reason I like binaural beats is because they’re consistent.
+The reason I like binaural beats is that they’re consistent.
 There are no intricate harmonies or engaging melodies.
 There are no super catchy saxophone riffs.
 It’s just a steady stream of one constant, beating sound.
 There’s nothing to latch on to.
-Nothing will startle me.
-Nothing will excite me.
-Nothing will distract me from doing what I need to do.
+Nothing will startle me, excite me, or distract me from doing what I need to do.
 There’s only one constantly pulsing wave.

 (That said, if for some reason I need to tap into those aforementioned Schizophrenic voices, I’ll wear earplugs and completely block out noise from the outside so I can focus on the noise inside… I swear I’m not crazy.)

-My motivation: Nothing else can be done until this happens
+My motivation: Nothing else can be done until content creation happens

 The internet is great.
 Really.
 It’s great for so many things.